-To design well-proportioned, pared down, beautifully designed products for stylish men and women the globe over.
-Heavily influenced by the pleasing '70s proportions of bag brands like COACH and the timeless understated elegance of MaxMara, "K" wants her products look great but work effortlessly.
+St Leonards is all about well-proportioned, and beautifully practical products for men and women the globe over.
+"K" is heavily influenced by the pleasing '70s proportions and timeless understated 80's tomboy elegance of MaxMara, and Cagney & Lacey.

 St Leonards and its location:

 The brand is deep-rooted in its surroundings.
-St Leonards on Sea, East Sussex was the model town for the reowned Regency architect Decimus Burton.
+St Leonards on Sea in the County of East Sussex was the model town for the renowned Regency architect Decimus Burton.
 His elegant streets with far-reaching views of the sea created in the early 1800's was once one of the most elegant seaside towns in England.
 Much of that elegance can still be seen today but now it's very much mixed up with a bohemian rough-and-ready artistic community, many of whom left London like myself to enjoy a more relaxed pace and spectacular seaside living.
 10 years later there's now a burgeoning creative scene and St Leonards is proud to be part of the growth.

 St Leonards is older than its years.
-It's been a sub-concious work in progress for more than 10 years and finally it's managed to reveal itself.
 Many of the products are named after streets or events that occur in its immediate vicinity, and it even has heraldic symbols full of precious meaning for the brand and its founder.

-St Leonards is not about style over substance.
-It's all about substance and forging your own sense of style whether you're 8 or 88.
+St Leonards is all about forging your own sense of style whether you're 8 or 88.
 It hates fads and loves longevity.
 It loves products that are androgynous too.
 Many of the designs are for men AND women.
 It expects you to fight over them.
 Often.

-St Leonards hopes you'll grown alongside this plucky British brand and return again and again, enjoying the products, the off-beat branding and of course the high quality customer service too.
+St Leonards hopes you'll grow alongside this plucky British brand and return again and again, enjoying the products, the off-beat branding and of course the high quality customer service too.